-We picked the best long underwear for skiing that can get the job done keeping your body temperature regulated.
+We picked the best layers for skiing that can get the job done keeping your body temperature regulated.
 Thermal underwear for men can be used for skiing and riding, and even year-round activities depending on the material and weight.

 The tried and true Patagonia Capline Base Layer continues to improve year after year.
 Don’t just think of base layers and thermal underwear for skiing and riding either.
 Everyone you know should own one of these essential pieces of clothing.
+Its easily one of the best base layers for skiing ever made.
 What’s great about Patagonia’s Capilene is it works wonders when used as intended as a base layer, yet can double as a nice around the town piece with a great fit that’s not too baggy.
 Once you experience the temperature regulation that’s offered in Patagonia’s Capilene you may find yourself reaching into your underwear a lot more often.

 Fabric: Polartec Power Grid 100% polyester (93% recycled) double knit.

 Take away some of the fancy features of the Patagonia Capilene and you get your less expensive, fully functional, traditional ski base layer.
 Made of “super-lightweight” and “high-performance Helly Hansen Lifa Base Layer material, this base layer will certainly keep you cool on those long tours, with quick dry-technology protecting you from getting too cold at the end of the day.

 For the fair price of 45 dollars, grab this base layer which is modestly priced and highly functional.
 This base layer can be best used for anything from a solid resort pow day to your everyday outdoor activities off the snow such as running, hiking, biking.
 And camping.

 Fit: Form-Fitting to Tight

 The Burton Midweight Base Layer top can have you feeling comfortable and warm on the hill while also looking good off the hill.